Eat All the Colors

 When you start juicing fresh fruits and vegetables at home, you'll discover an endless universe of combinations and flavor sensations that you'll never get out of a bottle at any store.
-And, while you're drinking those crazy colors of juice, you'll also be sipping the vitamins, minerals and antioxidants that can help your body reduce inflammation and increase hydration, among other benefits.
+And, while you're drinking these crazy-colored juices, you'll also be sipping the vitamins, minerals and antioxidants that can help your body reduce inflammation and increase hydration, among other benefits.
+Apple lime red cabbage juice, in technicolor no less, is a great one.

 A fun part of juicing is that when you mix different ingredients, you might not know exactly what the end product will look like or how it will taste.
 I love that about it.
 It's part kitchen science experiment and part art project.